About the Intensive English Centre

 Program Benefits

-The Intensive English Centre will offer:
+The Intensive English Centre offers:

-- Specialised intensive English language teaching support.
+• Specialised intensive English language teaching support.

-- Smaller class sizes (up to 15/16 students) supporting individualised learning.
+• Smaller class sizes (up to 15/16 students) supporting individualised learning.

-- Cultural support in a nurturing environment
+• Cultural support in a nurturing environment.

-- Free daily bus service for primary school-aged children
+• Free daily bus service for primary school-aged children.

 Curriculum and Transition